 Being A Cub Scout

 Being a Cub Scout means you are a member of a worldwide youth movement that stands for certain values and beliefs.
 Cub Scouting is more than something to do.
-It’s all about the boy you are and the person you will become.
+It’s all about the person you are and the person you will become.

 Uniforms, Advancement, Awards, and Recognitions